-21 Organisations holding an Erasmus+ accreditation or a Quality Label that expires during the activities should apply for a new Quality Label in due time to ensure eligibility of the activities.
+Organisations holding a Quality Label that expires during the activities should apply for a new Quality Label in due time to ensure eligibility of the activities.

-22 As from 60 days, excluding travel days.
+As from 60 days, excluding travel days.

-23 Up to 59 days, excluding travel days.
+Up to 59 days, excluding travel days.